supple-kit/supple-css/README.md

 **Note**: It is advised to add [postcss-autoprefixer](https://github.com/postcss/autoprefixer) to automatically generate vendor prefixes.

 ## Available modules
-All supple submodules are created based on the ITCSS principle.
+All supple submodules are created based on the [ITCSS](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) methodology.

 ITCSS stands for Inverted Triangle CSS and it helps you to organize your project CSS files in such way that you can better deal with CSS specifics like global namespace, cascade and selectors specificity.